bibliotechy/ansible-sufia7-playbook/README.md

 Contributions are welcome in the form of issues (including bug reports, use cases) and pull requests.

 ## Origins
-This Ansible project was created by Data Curation Experts for the Chemical Heritage Foundation.
+This Ansible project was adapted from github.com/curationexperts/ansible-hydra, created by Data Curation Experts for the Chemical Heritage Foundation.